duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 	- Consider `is_cached` and `proxy_cache_valid`.

-- If an instant answer is capable of displaying profanity or questionable adult humour, make sure the `is_unsafe` flag is set.
+- If an instant answer is capable of displaying profanity or questionable adult humor, make sure the `is_unsafe` flag is set.

 **Low Level (Perl)**